gustavogalvao/jenkins-centos7-docker-asnible/README.md

 			- Choose your IAM user name (not the check box).
 			- Open the Security credentials tab, and then choose Create access key.
 			- To see the new access key, choose Show.
 Your credentials resemble the following:
-			- Access key ID: AKIAIOSFODNN7EXAMPLE
+			- Access key ID: XXXXXXXXXXXXXX
-			- Secret access key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+			- Secret access key: ZZZZZZZZZZZZZZZZZZZZZZZ
 			- To download the key pair, choose Download .csv file.
 Store the .csv file with keys in a secure location.